Democratizing LLMs for Low-Resource Languages by Leveraging their English Dominant Abilities with Linguistically-Diverse Prompts: Abstract

 \section{Abstract}

-Large language models (LLMs) are known to effectively perform tasks by simply observing few exemplars.
-However, in low-resource languages, obtaining such hand-picked exemplars can still be challenging, where unsupervised techniques may be necessary.
-Moreover, competent generative capabilities of LLMs are observed only in high-resource languages, while their performances among under-represented languages fall behind due to pre-training data imbalance.
-To elicit LLMs' ability onto low-resource languages without any supervised data, we propose to assemble synthetic exemplars from a diverse set of high-resource languages to prompt the LLMs to translate from any language into English.
-These prompts are then used to create intra-lingual exemplars to perform tasks in the target languages.
-Our unsupervised prompting method performs on par with supervised few-shot learning in LLMs of different sizes for translations between English and 13 Indic and 21 African low-resource languages.
-We also show that fine-tuning a 7B model on data generated from our method helps it perform competitively with a 175B model.
-In non-English translation tasks, our method even outperforms supervised prompting by up to 3 chrF++ in many low-resource languages.
-When evaluated on zero-shot multilingual summarization, our method surpasses other English-pivoting baselines by up to 4 ROUGE-L and is also favored by GPT-4.
+Large language models (LLMs) are known to perform tasks by simply observing few exemplars.
+Moreover, competent generative capabilities of LLMs are observed mostly in high-resource languages, while their performances among under-represented languages fall behind due to pre-training data imbalance.
+To elicit LLMs' ability onto low-resource languages without any supervised data, we propose to assemble synthetic exemplars from a diverse set of high-resource languages.
+These prompts can directly induce generative capabilities in low-resource languages and serve as intra-lingual exemplars to even improve tasks in these languages.
+Our unsupervised prompting method performs on par with supervised few-shot learning in LLMs of different sizes for translations between English and 34 Indic and African languages, and surpasses supervised prompting in non-English tasks.
+The method also significantly improves low-resource performances in many other intra-lingual tasks like summarization (XLSum), question answering (XQUAD \& TydiQA) and conversational instruction following (Sea-Bench).